-Proof of emissions standard (given on German vehicle papers) is needed to purchase the sticker.
-Stickers can be purchased from the vehicle registration, authorities, authorised local garages, vehicle test organisations like TÜV, DEKRA, or some websites.
+Stickers for German and foreign vehicles can be purchased from the vehicle registration authorities, authorised local garages, vehicle test organisations like TÜV, DEKRA, or some websites.

 Foreign vehicles are also enforced and are required to buy a sticker.
-Foreign vehicles emissions are taken primarily by vehicle age, as show in in this table
+Foreign vehicles emissions are taken primarily by vehicle age, as show in in this table.

 German vehicles need to have a particulate trap certified on behalf of the German government.
-Local garages can advise on which filters should be used and this page. allows you to find out what particulate filter your German registered vehicle can use - now for heavy as well as light duty vehicles.
+Local garages can advise on which filters should be used and this page allows you to find out what particulate filter your German registered vehicle can use - now for heavy as well as light duty vehicles.
 See also our retrofitting section.

 Permanent, 365 days a year.